-• There were processes for handling repeat prescriptions which included the review of high risk medicines.
+• There were processes for handling repeat prescriptions which included the review of high risk medicines; all patients taking high risk medicines were appropriately monitored.
+The practice had set up alerts on their clinical system prompting clinicians to check if patients had their blood checks and if they were routinely monitored.
 Repeat prescriptions were signed before being dispensed to patients and there was a reliable process to ensure this occurred.
 The practice carried out regular medicines audits, with the support of the local clinical commissioning group pharmacy teams, to ensure prescribing was in line with best practice guidelines for safe prescribing.
 Blank prescription forms and pads were securely stored and there were systems to monitor their use.
 Patient Group Directions had been adopted by the practice to allow nurses to administer medicines in line with legislation.
 (PGDs are written instructions for the supply or administration of medicines to groups of patients who may not be individually identified before presentation for treatment.)

-We reviewed two personnel files of staff who had been appointed since the last inspection and found appropriate recruitment checks had been undertaken prior to employment.
+We reviewed two personnel files of staff who had been employed since the last inspection and found appropriate recruitment checks had been undertaken prior to employment.
 For example, proof of identification, evidence of satisfactory conduct in previous employments in the form of references, qualifications, registration with the appropriate professional body and the appropriate checks through the DBS.
-The practice used long-term regular locum GPs and performed all the necessary recruitment checks.